bampli/specs/content/posts/stats.md

 The *box* shows the distance between the quartiles, with the median marked as a *line* in between, and the *whiskers* at extremes.
 Plots are also useful for comparison, the example shows results from patients with AIDS, AIDS Related complex, HIV positive but asymptomatic, and normal.

-The confidence interval is also a good way for narrowing the estimated percentiles.
-Some methods to be studied are listed below:
+The confidence interval narrows the estimated percentiles, methods are listed below:

 - [95% confidence interval](https://www-users.york.ac.uk/~mb55/intro/cicent.htm)
 - [Normal range or reference interval](https://www-users.york.ac.uk/~mb55/intro/refint.htm)